stephenredfield/InstructorResources/ProctoredExams_OLD_ProctorU.md

 ### Prepare your Students for a ProctorU Exam

-The following guide may be useful in preparing your students for their ProctorU experience: [Proctorio FAQ](https://learn.oregonstate.edu/canvas/proctorio-qa-students).
+The following guide may be useful in preparing your students for their ProctorU experience: [What to Expect from a ProctorU Session](ProctorUWhatToExpect.html).

 ## Common Issues